 UWH facility team is the frontline for receiving and sorting our clients’ universal wastes.
 They assure the highest safety measures are followed and work to make sure your waste is quickly categorized and safely moved to our processing facility or a certified downstream vendor.

 Lamp Processing Group

 Our team at the lamp processing facility work quickly to sort and recycle lamps and lighting wastes.
-They also prepare, ship, and receive the majority of our national mailback program, BakPak.
-Using state-of-the-art machinery the processing team recycle mercury containing lamps and bulbs back down to metal caps, glass cullet, and phosphor powder that can be reused and retorted in other processes.
-This team also cleans and prepares received ballast for recycling.
+They also prepare, ship, and receive the majority of our national mail-back program, BakPak.
+Using state-of-the-art machinery the processing team recycles mercury containing lamps and bulbs back down to metal caps, glass cullet, and phosphor powder that can be reused and retorted in other processes.
+This team also cleans and prepares received ballasts for recycling.

 NLR Transportation Specialists